wntrblm/nox/docs/config.rst

     def tests(session):
         session.run("pip", "install", "nox")

-You can also specify that the virtualenv should *always* be reused instead of recreated every time:
+You can also specify that the virtualenv should *always* be reused instead of recreated every time unless ``--reuse-venv=never``:

 .. code-block:: python